SahilChachra/Netflix-Data-Visualization/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## :innocent: Motivation
 From past few years, Netflix has become very famous as a choice to watch movies and tv shows online.
-But have you ever think of how many series are there?
+But did you ever think - how many series are there?
 Or how many movies they have?
 Which country has most movies available?
-This list goes on :laugh:.
+This list goes on :giggle:.
 So out of this curiosity, I came up with this visualization project to know more about Netflix.

 ## :hourglass: Few Sample PLots